 Our lunch stop was made at a beach-side cafe recommended by the personnel at Astoria Village.
 Though a pleasant location, the staff on duty were woefully unprepared for a large group and added insult to injury by failing to prioritise those already waiting over new arrivals.
 Our table didn't have its order taken for over ninety minutes, and rather than apologize, the staff member who eventually served us told us abruptly that we "needed to be patient".
 Several members of our party elected to make their own arrangements, and honestly the day would have been far less stressful if all of us had followed their lead.

-We returned to the bus for the journey to Santa Fe, but this fell by the wayside due to another embarrassing planning blunder.
+We returned to the bus for the journey to Baby Park, but this fell by the wayside due to another embarrassing planning blunder.
 The coach company had apparently failed to identify that the roads in the vicinity of the park were simply not appropriate for anything bigger than a car, and when our long-suffering driver finally got us there we found the gate locked and lights off.
 It was apparent that we'd arrived at another park only open in the evenings, and with nobody available for Justin to negotiate with the only option was to abort and head for our hotel.

 When we got there, however, we learned that only some of our booked rooms were available.
 Flooding the previous day had rendered a section of the hotel uninhabitable, meaning that quite a few of us had to be rebooked into alternatives, albeit only for the first night of a two night stay.
 We were given some free food and drink in partial compensation, but it was decidedly suboptimal to have to pack our bags and relocate after night one.
 Grumpiness was in the air when we finally got into a room, and in the interests of recovery we decided to join a group of intrepid credit whores in an exploration of the local area.